All Episodes

 So they called me.

-They were public health uh service doctors, they worked at the institution, they were quitting, and they said that they could get me a key.
+And they said that they could get me a key.

-It's so bad, and I like I said, I had no preparation for it.
+And like I said, I had no preparation for it.

-Anyone with uh what we call uh autism.
+Anyone with what we call autism.

-Look at the Kennedy family, what they did to one of their daughters.
+I mean, look at the Kennedy family, what they did to one of their daughters.

 And it was just horrible stuff.

-And the candidates actually did it uh Joe Kennedy, the father of Jack Kennedy.
+Joe Kennedy, the father of Jack Kennedy.

 And she was institutionalized for the rest of her life.

-But lots of People did.
+But lots of people did.

-They were encouraged to institutionalize their youngsters.
+Poor people, rich people, everybody, they were encouraged to institutionalize their youngsters.

 Back in 1970, 1972.